grafana/grafana/docs/sources/administration/data-source-management/index.md

 1. Click **Connections** in the left-side menu.
 1. Under Your connections, click **Data sources**.
 1. Select the data source from which you want to remove permissions.
-1. On the Permissions tab, find the user, service accounts, team, or role permission you want to remove.
+1. On the Permissions tab, find the user, service account, team, or role permission you want to remove.
 1. Click the **X** next to the permission.

 <div class="clearfix"></div>